 I turned 40 last year and, while the milestone was a little hard to swallow, I think I’m finally finding my “40’s groove”.
 It’s amazing how fast life happens.
 It seems like yesterday that I was sitting in a college dorm room with only a few dollars in my checking account thinking about whether I had enough for a takeout pizza and a six pack of cheap beer.
 Since those days I’ve seen my life evolve to a good place.
 I’m happily married (14 years tomorrow), I have a beautiful, healthy, happy 8 year old daughter and I’m employed.
 I’ve also arrived at that point in life where my finances are mostly on cruise control.

 I have to admit I’ve found it challenging to blog about our personal finances over the last year.
 It doesn’t mean I’ve lost my passion about it, but it just means that things are moving along at a very boring pace.
 We set most of our automatic investments up years ago and have let them continue to build.
-Yes, we’ve made a few tweaks along the way, like starting a 529 plan for our daughter’s college expenses (we hope this will help her to finance her education one day such as taking devry university online courses), but as a whole, things have been pretty steady.
+Yes, we’ve made a few tweaks along the way, like starting a 529 plan for our daughter’s college expenses, but as a whole, things have been pretty steady.

 I have to admit I miss posting our net worth updates and sharing our progress along the way.
 It’s funny.
 When you’re young and just starting out, it doesn’t seem like a big deal to share your financials but as your assets grow and more people that you know discover your blog, it’s inevitable that you start to pull back.
 I can’t remember the exact time we pulled our financial information close to the vest, but I believe it was after we crossed the $250K net worth threshold.
 That was quite awhile ago and we’ve achieved some pretty impressive milestones since that time.
 No, I’m not going to be specific, but we are very much on track to meet all of our financial goals for retirement.